RobertoGEMartin/Udacity-DeepRL-ND-P1/README.md

 + Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
 + Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

 #### Instructions

-To train the agent, you have to follow the notebook 'DQN-Unity-ML.ipynb'
+You have to follow the notebook 'DQN-Unity-ML.ipynb' to train the DQN agent.

+If you want to watch the agent in action, jump to the cell "Watch a Smart Agent!".
+You will load the trained weights from checkpoint file to watch a smart agent!